How to Find the Best Hair Color for Your Skin Tone

 For fair skin with warm undertones

 According to Jasmin Rainieri, a senior colorist at Julien Farel Restore Salon & Spa in New York City, if you have fair skin with warm undertones, a la Emma Stone and Emma Roberts, copper red, butterscotch, rust, golden blond, strawberry, and caramel tones will bring out the warmth in your skin.
 Remember the copper red on Stone?
-“The warm golden copper tone [was] beautifully complimented by her very fair but also warm skin tone,” says Hill.
+“The warm golden copper tone [was] beautifully complemented by her very fair but also warm skin tone,” says Hill.
 “Conversely, with warmer undertones on fair skin, you want to avoid the overly blue and violet-based colors.
 I actually wouldn’t suggest anything in the black family at all for someone with this complexion, as it could appear too harsh against their skin tone,” says King.
 Here are another 13 secrets colorists usually don’t tell you for free.

 If you’re seeking to recreate Stone’s fiery red hair at home, look no further than L’Oreal Paris’ Superior Preference Color in Intense Red Copper.
 The fade-defying formula is designed to give you intense shine and smoothness that is long-lasting.